Chateau St. Louis: Second chateau

 Construction of a replacement on the same site began in 1694 under Governor General Louis de Buade de Frontenac.
 Frontenac died there in 1698.
 A new pavilion and two new wings were added from 1719 to 1723 by Gaspard-Joseph Chaussegros de Léry.

 The building was then severely damaged during the Siege of Quebec in 1759, after which it passed into British hands.

 The house was gradually rebuilt in sections over the next forty years.
 In the meantime, the governors split their time between St. Louis and a new building, called the New Chateau or Chateau Haldimand, after Governor Haldimand.

 The St. Louis was destroyed by fire in January 1834.
 Afterwards, it was replaced by a series of terraces.

 The site of the New Chateau is now occupied by the Chateau Frontenac hotel, which is named after Governor Frontenac.

-During the 1830s, the governor and his family also used a summer home in Sorel and the Chateau de Ramezay in Montreal.
+During the 1820s and 1830s, the governor and his family also used a summer home in Sorel (Governor’s Cottage or Maison des Gouverneur which was also used by Commander-in-Chief of Quebec) and the Montreal (Chateau de Ramezay).